ItMustBeACamel/ProcAirships/README.md

 additional notes:

 + This mod contains code from m4v's RCS Build Aid plugin, published under LGPLv3.
-It's a great plugin, give it a [try](http://forum.kerbalspaceprogram.com/threads/35996-0-24-x-RCS-Build-Aid-v0-5) if you like.
+It's a great plugin, please give it a [try](http://forum.kerbalspaceprogram.com/threads/35996-0-24-x-RCS-Build-Aid-v0-5) if you like.